Tips on Preventing Frozen Pipes

 Tip 1: Keep the Heat On in Your House at All Times

 This is very important when a homeowner is to leave the house for traveling purposes.
 This does not mean you have to leave the heat on high.
-We all know electric and gas aren’t cheap, but setting the heat to at least 50 degrees is a good rule to follow.
+We all know electricity and gas aren’t cheap, but setting the heat to at least 50 degrees is a good rule to follow.

 Tip 2: Insulate Any Pipes That Are Exposed to Cold